dotnet/designs/accepted/2022/dotnet-release-labels.md

 Notes:

 - Release type is not displayed for EOL releases, since it isn't relevant.
-- The most relevant label is listed first, for cases where only one label can be shown.
+- For cases where only one label can be shown, The most relevant label is listed first.

 A given presentation (like Visual Studio) can print long-form or alternate versions of these labels.
 That's out of scope of this document.